Winter Week of Learning

 These are some of the questions to be explored in this three-day program.

 Click here to register for the full three-day program.
+Click on any title below to register for the individual session.

 Michal Bar-Asher Siegal is a scholar of rabbinic Judaism.
 Her work focuses on aspects of Jewish-Christian interactions in the ancient world, and compares between Early Christian and rabbinic sources.
 Her book, Early Christian Monastic Literature and the Babylonian Talmud (Cambridge University Press, 2013, winner of the 2014 Manfred Lautenschlaeger Award) compared between Christian monastic and rabbinic sources.
 Her upcoming book Jewish – Christian Dialogues on Scripture in Late Antiquity: Heretics Narratives of the Babylonian Talmud, will focus on heretics’ stories in the Babylonian Talmud.
 She is an elected member of the Israel Young Academy of Sciences and holds the Rosen Family Career Development Chair in Judaic Studies at The Goldstein-Goren Department of Jewish Thought, Ben-Gurion University of the Negev.